dart-lang/language/working/1426-extension-types/feature-specification.md

 which is not the basename of an instance member of the on-type.
 A compile-time error occurs if a hide or show clause contains a type which is not among the types that are implemented by the on-type of the extension.

+A compile-time error occurs if a member included by the show/hide part has a basename which is also the basename of a member declaration in the extension type.

+*For instance, if an extension `E` contains a declaration of a method named `toString`, the hide clause must include `toString` (or a class type, because they all include `toString`).
+Otherwise, the member declaration named `toString` would be an error.*

+Let `E` be an extension type with a show/hide part such that a member `m` is included in the interface of `E`.
+The member signature of `m` is the member signature of `m` in the on-type of `E`.

 A type in a hide or show clause may be raw (*that is, an identifier or qualified identifier denoting a generic type, but no actual type